A Progressive Moral Philosophy

 quasi-religious fervor.
 Among these dogmas are the libertarians’ unqualified

 endorsement of unregulated free markets and absolute property rights, and their

 insistence that government has no legitimate functions except the protection

 of the inalienable rights to life, liberty and property.
 (See my

-Moral absolutism, whether religious or secular, is worse than undesirable,
+Moral absolutism, whether religious or secular, is

 it is incoherent and unworkable.
 Conversely, moral relativism, while widely